10 French Language Challenges for English Speakers

 The French language employs the subjunctive mood, which is used to express doubt, wishes, emotions, and hypothetical situations.
 English speakers often find it perplexing to understand when and how to use this mood correctly.

 Solution: To master the subjunctive mood, begin by studying the specific rules for its usage, such as after certain verbs and in certain clauses.
-Practice constructing sentences that require the subjunctive mood and seek feedback from your French teacher to refine your skills.
+Practise constructing sentences that require the subjunctive mood and seek feedback from your French teacher to refine your skills.
 Engaging in conversations with native speakers will also help you internalise the correct usage.

 Conclusion